moroen/IKEA-Tradfri-plugin/README.md

 Since domoticz plugins doesn't support COAP and also doesn't allow threads or async calls, the IKEA-tradfri plugin contains two parts, the domoticz plugin and a python3 IKEA-tradfri adaptor written with the twisted framework.
 The adaptor needs to be running at all times, and is intented to be run as a service using systemd.

+# What's supported
+The plugin supports and is able to controll the following devices:
+- All bulbs, with dimming for bulbs that are dimmable and setting white temperature/color for CW and CWS bulbs.
+- Outlets / sockets
+- Floalt LED Panels

+The plugin doesn't work with:
+- Motion sensors
+- Remotes - remotes can be used to switch lights/sockets, but not to trigger actions in domoticz

+Untested devices:
+- Tradfri LED-drives

 ## A note about branches
 The repository contains two primary branches.
 The 'master' branch is targeted at the master branch of domoticz, which should be the latest stable.
 The development branch tracks the domoticz developement branch (aka. latest beta), where the plugin interface still is in flux.